What is Tibia Osteotomy?

 depending upon your level of discomfort and bone healing.

 - You should plan to use a physical therapist for about 2 months.

-- Physical Therapy is helpful to regain the strength and movement of the ankle.
+Physical Therapy is helpful to regain the strength and movement of the

 Specific Post-Operative Course

-- Foot wrapped in bulky bandage and splint
+- Foot wrapped in a bulky bandage and splint

 - Ice, elevate, take pain medication

-- Expect numbness in foot 12-24 hours then pain.
+- Expect numbness in the foot for 12-24 hours then pain.

 - Blood drainage through bandage expected